Basilica of Sant'Apollinare in Classe: History

+In the 15th century, Sigismondo Malatesta stripped the church of the marble covering the walls of the side aisles, to use it for the construction of the Tempio Malatestiano of San Francesco in Rimini.

 Architecture

 Exterior

 The exterior has a large facade with two simple uprights and one mullioned window with three openings.
 The narthex and building to the right of the entry are later additions, as is the fine 9th century round bell tower with mullioned windows.

+Ravenna’s tallest campanile was added to the church in the late 10th century.

 Interior

 The church has a central nave with two side aisles, a standard basilica design.
 An ancient altar in the mid of the nave covers the place of the saint's martyrdom.
 The church ends with a polygonal apse, sided by two chapels with apses.

-The nave contains 24 columns of Italian marble.
+The nave contains 24 columns of Greek marble.
 The carved capitals of the columns depict acanthus leaves, but unlike most such carvings the leaves appear twisted as if being buffeted by the wind.
 The faded frescos depict some of the archbishops of Ravenna, and date to the 18th century.
 The lateral walls are bare, but were certainly once covered with gorgeous mosaics.
 These were likely demolished by the Venetians in 1449, although they left the mosaic decoration in the apse and on the triumphal arch, the church's most striking features.

 The upper section of the triumphal arch depicts, inside a medallion, Christ.
 At the sides, within a sea of clouds, are the winged symbols of the four Evangelists: the Eagle (John), the Winged Man (Matthew), the Lion (Mark), the Calf (Luke).
 The lower section has, at its two edges, the walls showing precious gems from which twelve lambs (symbols of the Twelve Apostles) exit.
 The sides of the arch show two palms which, in the Bible's symbolism, represent justice; under them are the archangels Michael and Gabriel, with the bust of St. Matthew and another unidentified saint.

 The decoration of the apse date to the 6th century, and can be divided into two parts: